mairfanj/Synchronous-Bundle-Weighing-Prototype/Documentation/README.md

 ### 1. Calibration Phase
 1. Power on both devices.
-2. On the Master Device, input the calibration weight using the keypad.
+2. On the Master Device, place a single copy on its load cell for calibration.
-3. The Slave Device will display "Waiting Calib..." until it receives calibration data.
+3. The Master Device measures the weight and broadcasts the calibration data to the Slave Device.
-4. Once calibration data is received, the Slave Device displays the weight per copy.
+4. The Slave Device updates its internal configuration with the received calibration weight.

 ### 2. Measurement Phase
 1. Place a bundle on the load cell connected to the Slave Device.